Can Physical Therapy Help Me?

 - Balance loss

 Dry Needling can offer relief for many musculoskeletal ailments by treating not only the muscles, but also the nervous system and neuromuscular dysfunction.
-Trained Doctors of Physical Therapy may address: neuro-trigger points, spasm, radiculopathy, scar tissue, hypersensitivity, edema and neuromuscular imbalance.
+We have three Doctors of Physical Therapy that are certified in Dry Needling which may address: neuro-trigger points, muscle spasm, radiculopathy, scar tissue, hypersensitivity, edema and neuromuscular imbalance.
 Dry needling accesses the peripheral nervous system and ultimately helps to improve posture and movement.
 There are several systems of dry needling, but our practitioners are trained in techniques that involve very little or no pain.
-Our training allows for the treatment of the whole body and our Pelvic Rehab Specialists has advanced training for needling the abdominal wall, superficial and deep pelvic muscles.
+Our therapist are trained so they can treat the entire body.

 - General decondition